Damienkatz/Kayos-Design/kayosdesign.md

 5. We copy the failover table from the master into our store.

 If all the steps succeed, we are casually consistent with master and can start receiving from upstream normally, and send them downstream or to consumers.

+###Registered Consumers and High Water Marks

+To prevent messages from being deleted before all consumers have received them, each consumer registers a High Water Mark (HWM) record, that indicate the highest sequence the consumer has processed.
+When compacting the durable message store, any message lower than the

+###End to End Consistency Example

 ###Storage Engine